JWBurgers/deciphering-bitcoin/References.md

 Coutts & Company.
 2025.
 Our history.
 Website.
 Available at [https://www.coutts.com/about/history.html](https://www.coutts.com/about/history.html).

+Dari-Mattiaci, Giusseppe, Oscar Gelderblom, Joost Jonker, and Enrico Perotti.
+2017.
+The emergence of the corporate form. *Journal of Law, Economics, and Organization*, 33, 193-236.

 Davis, Andrew.
 1901. *Currency and Banking in the Province of the Massachussets Bay: Part II; Banking*.
 New York: Macmillan Company.

 De Roover, Raymond.
 1948. *Money, Banking and Credit in Mediaeval Bruges: Italian merchant bankers, Lombards and money changers; A Study in the Origins of Banking*.
 Cambridge, MA: Mediaeval Academy of America.

+De Roover, Raymond.
+1954 \[1974\].
+New interpretations of the history of banking.
+In *Business, Banking, and Economic Thought in Late Medieval and Early Modern Europe: Selected Studies of Rayomond de Roover*, ed.
+Julius Kirshner, 200-38.
+Chicago: The University of Chicago Press.

 De Roover, Raymond.
 1963. *The Rise and Decline of the Medici Bank: 1397-1494*.
 Cambridge, MA: Harvard University Press.